RediSearch/redisearch-getting-started/docs/007-query-movies.md

 ### Conditions

-The best way to start to work with RediSearch queriy capabilities is to look at the various conditions options.
+The best way to start to work with RediSearch query capabilities is to look at the various conditions options.

 <details>